Topic: Filing a Motorcycle Accident Injury Claim

 Most motorcycle accidents involve significant injuries and damages.
 Motorcycle drivers and passengers are less protected than those in a car or truck.
 With this type of accident claim, it is imperative that you seek legal counsel to aid you in recovering from your injuries and developing your case.

 Remember: Big liability insurance companies are not your friends.
 They don’t exist to help you recover.
 They don’t exist to pay you a fair amount of money for your injuries, pain, and suffering.
 They exist solely to make money for their shareholders and executives.
 To that end they often delay and deny motorcycle personal injury claims.

 Q: Are motorcycle accident claims similar to car accident claims?

 A: They are very similar.
 Most insurance coverage and available damages will be the same.
 After reviewing this Practice Area we also suggest you click on the Practice Area for Car Wrecks for additional information.

 How We Can Help You: In most motorcycle accident cases the at-faulty party’s insurance carrier will attempt to argue that you were also at-fault for the collision at issue.
 They can suggest you were speeding or not wearing a helmet.
 It is very important, therefore, that liability on the at-fault party be strongly established.
-Our firm has a full-time private investigator to investigate motorcycle accidents our clients have been involved in.
+Our Dallas motorcycle accident attorneys have a full-time private investigator to investigate the accidents our clients have been involved in.
 He will request a copy of the police report (if one exists), contact potential witnesses (if contact information is already available, canvass for potential witnesses (if no witnesses have been identified), and perform an extensive search on the driver and/or company responsible for your injuries.

 Remember: Even though car accident claims and motorcycle claims are very similar we have found that insurance companies are often biased against bikers.